 Intricately crafted with timeless tradition, this carefully dyed sisal fiber and sweet grass vase makes a stunning statement piece.
 One or more of these vases, will make a globally conscious and stylistic addition to your home.

 Made of the highest quality natural sisal fibers in an ethical, fair trade environment.
-Sisal is wound stitch by stitch and this tiny piece takes days to complete.
+Sisal is wound stitch by stitch around a small sweet grass bundle.
 Handwoven by a woman in remote regions of Rwanda.

 - Made in Rwanda